mohzy83/NppMarkdownPanel/README.md

 Plugin to preview Markdown files in Notepad++

 - lightweight plugin to preview markdown within Notepad++
-- displaying rendered markdown html with embedded IE11
+- displaying rendered markdown html with WebView2 (Edge) or embedded IE11
 - can save rendered html to a file
 - Dark mode support (_requires Notepad++ version 8.4.1 or later_)

 ### Current Version

-The current version is **0.7.3** it can be found [here](https://github.com/mohzy83/NppMarkdownPanel/releases)
+The current version is **0.9.0** it can be found [here](https://github.com/mohzy83/NppMarkdownPanel/releases)

 ## Prerequisites
-- .NET 4.5.2 or higher
+- .NET 4.7.2 or higher

 ## Installation
 ### Installation in Notepad++